ramitsanan/RestaurantApp/README.md

 To run,

-#simply open terminal and type nodemon.
+#simply open terminal and cd to assessment_copy folder.

-#Hit enter.
+#Enter nodemon and hit enter.

 #Open browser: http://localhost:3000